Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 Successful suite runs write generated PNGs and Electron float buffers to temporary storage and delete them after evaluation.
 Failure artifacts are retained and their temporary path is printed.
-The routine core uses 512 by 512 Electron viewports and native-resolution CPU surface-map grids; use `--extended` for the complete historical catalog at its documented larger sizes, or `--only <name> [...]` for selected diagnostics.
+Expensive CPU/Astropy rendering diagnostics are reduced to 512 by 512 in the routine core.
+Electron checks keep the resolution declared by each case, normally 128 by 128 for sampled-texture comparisons.
+Use `--extended` for the complete historical catalog at its documented larger sizes, or `--only <name> [...]` for selected diagnostics.

 Run the Python validator with: